Roboy/roboy_dialog/docs/ScopeContext/7_semantic_parser.rst

 Semantic parser is used to translate text representation into formal language representation.
 The aim is to be able to process user utterances and react upon them.

-roboy_parser is based on `SEMPRE <http://nlp.stanford.edu/software/sempre/>`.
+roboy_parser is based on `SEMPRE <http://nlp.stanford.edu/software/sempre/>`_ .
 It is currently being modified to fulfill Roboy Dialog system needs.

 Installation
 ------------

 By installing dialog via the main POM file, it will automatically install the parser complete, with all dependencies.
-TODO: Add link
+For information, see `here <http://roboydialog.readthedocs.io/en/master/Usage/0_installation.html>`_.

 Architecture
 ------------